perokvist/event-driven-architecture/scs.md

 - your_fragment_scripts.html
 - your_fragment.html

-This make a fragment of three parts [^1] all to me includes through esi:include in the suitable places on a page.
+This make a fragment of three parts [^1] all to be included through esi:include in the suitable places on a page.

 [^1: ]Note that all parts are .html.
 Giving the producer ability to control tags and cache-busting.

 To make fragments "stand alone" components, there are some rules.
-There can be described as tranclusion's [context neutrality](https://en.wikipedia.org/wiki/Transclusion#Context_neutrality).
+They can be described as tranclusion's [context neutrality](https://en.wikipedia.org/wiki/Transclusion#Context_neutrality).
 A fragment should have no dependency on the page it's included on, nor any other fragment.
 It doesn't have the "sandbox" of the iframe, making all runtime dependencies or global declarations a dependency that is not allowed.
 This means that the only allowed runtime is the default one - the browsers implementation of ECMA script - [vanillajs](http://vanilla-js.com/).
 It's tempting to argee on a common runtime for all, but this introduces instability, release trains and removes the self-contained, agility, localized decisions of each team/vertical.

 The same temptation might occur regarding styling.
 A [style guide](https://en.wikipedia.org/wiki/Style_guide) is the best way of approaching a common ground without removing the pros of being self-contained, agility, localized decision of each team/vertical.

-The options on page level is not the same, pages are not shared and own by a vertical/team.
+The options on page level is not the same, pages are not shared and owned by a vertical/team.
 All dependencies on page level are local.

 ### h-include